In page navigation

 As with all assets, trading Ethereum is not guaranteed to make you money and you can make losses.
 This is why it is important to study the ins and outs of Ethereum trading to improve your chances of success.
 We recommend to use stop-loss orders to limit the size of your loss on those occasions when you guess wrong.

-You can trade Ethereum 24 hours a day, seven days a week.
-That way you can trade on your own schedule, and make your first Ethereum trade whether you’re a morning person or a night owl.
+24/7.
+You can trade on your own schedule, whether you’re a morning person or a night owl.

 Yes, you can.
 Choose a crypto broker that offers a reliable, easy-to-use mobile app.
-That way, you can trade Ethereum in a matter of minutes, if not seconds, on the go.
+That way, you can make moves in a matter of minutes, if not seconds, on the go.

 It depends on the platform you use, but in general withdrawals are pretty simple.
 It can take a couple days or more before you can access your funds, though.
 Also note that you’ll sometimes have to pay a fee to make a withdrawal; you can screen for fast withdrawal times and low fees when deciding which Ethereum trading platform to use.